Julien-R44/tuyau/docs/content/docs/next-js.md

 Run the `typecheck` script and see if everything is working as expected.

-If you see any errors coming from `../backend` folder, check them and if they are related to missing types, reference them in the `./.adonisjs/index.ts` file like this:
+If you see any errors coming from `../backend` folder, check them and if they are related to missing types, add required reference files in the `./.adonisjs/index.ts` file like this:

 ```ts
 /// <reference path="../adonisrc.ts" />